colrich/educates-buildservice/workshop/content/exercises/04-session-namespaces.md

 This should yield:

 ```
-workshopsession.training.eduk8s.io/lab-workshop-deployment-w01-s001
+workshopsession.training.eduk8s.io/{{session_namespace}}
 workshopsession.training.eduk8s.io/sample-workshops-w01-s001
 workshopsession.training.eduk8s.io/sample-workshops-w02-s001
 ```

 Similar to before, you will see that there is one workshop session for the current workshop session you are working through.
-This is the session named ``{{session_name}}``.
+This is the session named `{{session_namespace}}`.

 The other sessions are for the sample workshops you just deployed.
 Right now neither of those has been allocated to a user and are sitting there in reserve waiting.